pyeventsourcing/eventsourcing/docs/topics/domain.rst

 discussed above in the section on :ref:`Aggregate events <Aggregate events>`.
 The :class:`~eventsourcing.domain.Aggregate.Event` class can be used as a base class to define the particular aggregate event classes needed by in your domain model.
-For example, see the ``SomethingHappened`` class in the :ref:`Simple example <Aggregate simple example>` below.
+For example, see the ``TrickAdded`` class in the :ref:`Simple example <Aggregate simple example>` below.
 Aggregate event classes are usually named using past participles to describe what was decided by the command method, such as "Done",